-ZC Steel Pipe supplies API 5CT N80 casing in both N80-1 and N80Q sub-grades across all standard sizes from 4½ inch through 20 inch, with STC, LTC, BTC, and premium connections.
-We supply OCTG to oil and gas operators and drilling contractors across Africa, South America and Southeast Asia.
-This guide covers everything needed to specify, procure, and select N80 correctly.
+ZC Steel Pipe supplies API 5CT N80 casing in both N80-1 and N80Q sub-grades across all standard sizes from 4½ inch through 20 inch, with STC, LTC, BTC, and premium connections, to oil and gas operators and drilling contractors across Africa, South America, and Southeast Asia.

 What Is API 5CT N80?

-N80 is the default grade for intermediate and production casing in sweet (non-sour) wells at moderate depth — typically 1,500 to 4,000 metres — where the well design does not require the tighter hardness control of L80 or the higher strength of P110.
+N80 sits above J55 and K55 (55,000 psi minimum yield) and shares the same 80 ksi minimum yield as L80, but without the hardness ceiling that L80 carries.
+Above N80, the next rung in the sweet-service grade ladder is P110, which starts at 110,000 psi minimum yield and is designed for deeper or higher-load well programmes.
+N80 is the default specification for intermediate and production casing in sweet wells at moderate depth — typically 1,500 to 4,000 metres — where the well design does not require the tighter hardness control of L80 or the higher strength of P110.

 N80-1 vs N80Q — The Critical Distinction

 The most important specification decision when ordering N80 is the sub-grade.
-Both N80-1 and N80Q meet identical yield strength requirements but are produced by fundamentally different heat treatments with real consequences for mechanical behaviour in service.
+Both N80-1 and N80Q meet identical yield strength requirements, but they are produced by fundamentally different heat treatment routes with real consequences for mechanical behaviour under load.

 | Property | N80-1 | N80Q |